jborichevskiy/up-and-to-the-right/content/about-blog.md

 Hosted and deployed with [Netlify](https://www.netlify.com/).
 Has the [Analytics](https://www.netlify.com/docs/analytics/) service enabled with no user data collection.

-A full change history of every page from March 12, 2020 onwards is available [on Github](https://github.com/jborichevskiy/up-and-to-the-right).
+A full change history of every page from March 12, 2020 onward is available [on Github](https://github.com/jborichevskiy/up-and-to-the-right).

 [Mailchimp](https://mailchimp.com/) has no tracking or analytics enabled.

 ### TODO:
 [ ] RSS support (I KNOW)

+[ ] Auto addition of Git history links

+[ ] Better visualization of history of each post

+[ ] Better permanent anchor links

 [x] History of my Now entries (2020-03-12)